Sinner triumphs in Cincinnati: American Tiafoe defeated 7-6(4), 6-2. He will be the favorite in New York

-Jannik Sinner, a true number one, capable of getting by even when not at 100 percent, wins his third Masters 1000 of his career in Cincinnati (out of five finals) and sends a clear and strong signal to his two great rivals Djokovic and Alcaraz one week before the US Open: I’m here.
+Rome – Jannik Sinner, a true number one, capable of getting by even without being 100 percent, wins his third Masters 1000 in Cincinnati of his career (out of five finals) and sends a clear and strong signal to the two great rivals Djokovic and Alcaraz a week before the US Open: I’m here.

-Even if his condition is not yet at its best, and after all the controversy over his failure to participate in the Olympics, due to the now very famous tonsillitis.
+Even if the condition is not yet at its best, and after all the controversy over its failure to participate in the Olympicsdue to the now very famous tonsillitis.
 A Masters 1000 is not worth an Olympic medal, but it is precious and heavy material, and Jannik is the only one who has managed to pocket two so far.

-“It was a very tough week mentally – Jan admitted – I had ups and downs and problems in all the matches, and I’m very proud to have separated them anyway, today we were both tired from our respective semifinals, I hope to recover but I’m very happy with how I arrive at the US Open”.
-More, on his real physical condition (the concern for the pain in his hip is always latent) Jannik did not want to say more in the heat of the moment.
+“It was a very tough week mentally – admitted Jan – I had ups and downs and problems in all the matches, and I’m very proud to have separated them anyway, today we were both tired from our respective semi-finals, I hope to recover but I’m very tired. happy with how I arrive at the US Open».
+Furthermore, Jannik did not want to say anything more about his real physical condition (the concern about the pain in his hip is always latent) while it was still hot.

-The week in Cincinnati – an ancient and prestigious tournament, 125 years of history, where an Italian player had never come so far -, the one in which Jannik turned 23, had begun in the wake of the defeat against Rublev in Montreal.
+Cincinnati Week – ancient and prestigious tournament, 125 years of history, where never had a blue man come so far -, the one in which Jannik turned 23, had begun in the wake of the defeat against Rublev in Montreal.
 And with a couple of below-par performances: against Michelsen in his debut and then against Rublev himself in the quarterfinals, after the break for the match won without taking the field due to Thompson’s withdrawal.
 The toughest match, the real final, was the one snatched in three sets from Zverev in the semifinals, where we saw at times the tough and dominant Sinner of the first part of the season.
-In short, a Sinner who, despite the problems he himself admitted, has been growing.
-In New York, in the last Slam of the season, against Alcaraz recovering from the mistake, even a nervous one, against Monfils, but still champion of Paris and Wimbledon; and a Djokovic ‘liberated’ by the conquest of the Olympic gold, it will predictably be another story.
-But Sinner, regardless of possible injuries, as Tiafoe himself explained, “today starts as the favourite against anyone”.
+A Sinner who, in short, despite the problems he himself admitted, has been growing.
+In New York, in the last Slam of the season, against Alcaraz recovering from a setback, even a nervous one, against Monfils, but still champion of Paris and Wimbledon; and a Djokovic ‘liberated’ by winning the Olympic gold, it will predictably be a different story.
+But Sinner, net of possible injuries, as Tiafoe himself explained, «today starts as the favorite against anyone».

 #Sinner #triumphs #Cincinnati #American #Tiafoe #defeated #favorite #York